 He is arguing for the alteration of our cultural filters, and mindsets, to alter the seeds of our thinking, attitudes, and beliefs.

-sources.
-Initially it was concerns about the Environment and the debates about the impact of our use of nuclear power, of fossil
+Initially it was concerns about the Environment and the debates about the impact of our use of nuclear power, of fossil fuels, of

-fuels, of deforestation and consequent global warming.
-Increasing amounts of data have been collected showing the
+deforestation and consequent global warming.
+Increasing amounts of data have been collected showing the consequences of our

 "What we do about Ecology depends on our ideas about the Man-nature relationship….
 More science and more technology are

 not going to get us out of the present ecological crisis…We must rethink and re-feel our destiny….
 We deserve our increasing

 pollution because according to our structure of values, so many other things have priority over achieving a viable ecology."
 (White ,